KuroiRaku/COMP371OpenGL/README.md

 The lines are made in the length of 7 grid units apart going in the x,y,z axis\ We binded a separate shader to achieve the different colors of each line.

 ## The Models
-We only have 4 team members now so we made 4 models.
-We used the Vertex Array method of creating the models and modelled them using triangle primitives.
-Each team members model was placed in a separate class for ease of separation.
+I have hard coded a custom cylinder, sphere as well as a "rectangular cube" using VAO, VBO.
+Then this quiz will only requires me to create three different letter models.
+Which is L, E and C. We form these characters through drawing cubes and spheres.
+Each model also has different colours. <br/>

+Just for bonus mark, I have loaded a cube object using an objLoader as well.
+Although there's no controls assigned for the cube, but he will sit there and stay with other models.

 ## The Camera
-We used the Model View Projection approach to modelling the 3d world with the camera position changing the values\ These are the camera controls:\
+I used the Model View Projection approach to modelling the 3d world with the camera position changing the values\ These are the camera controls:\
 While right mouse button click and move the mouse in x direction: pan camera in X direction\
 While middle button is pressed and move the mouse in y direction: tilt camera in Y direction\
-While left mouse button click: zoom in or out
+While left mouse button click: zoom in or out\
+TGFH to move around\

 ## Model Control
-You can select each of the model through the keys 1,2,3,4.
+You can select each of the model through the keys 1,2,3,4,5,6.
 From there here are the controls\
 ‘U’: to increase the scale\
 ‘J’: to decrease the scale\
 ‘WASD’: to move the model up, left, down, right respectively\